 Contribute

 The world has too few people who are solution-oriented.
-It's easy to get caught up in the problems of our time and feel overwhelmed by them.
-Or worse, to become jaded and cynical and then develop "Cheems Mindset" by shooting down all potential improvements as "unrealistic".
+It's easy to feel overwhelmed by the problems of our time—or worse, to become jaded and cynical, develop "Cheems Mindset," and discourage others from even trying.

-Remember: all progress seemed impossible, until it wasn't.
+Remember: every previous generation also faced problems that felt just as unsolvable at the time.
+A lot of progress (especially moral progress) seemed impossible, until it wasn't.
 We have more knowledge, experience, and tooling than at any preceding point in history.
 We have greatly expanded access to the democratic process.
-We have the Internet now!
-We have more reason to be optimistic in our ability to make a difference than ever before.
+We have the Internet and artificial intelligence now!
+We have more reason to believe in our ability to make a difference than ever before.

 Volunteer